 To gain lean mass, training is only one factor, and the other is nutrition.
 If the goal is a low body fat percentage, the right amount of energy sources must be well chosen.
 The constructive metabolism is responsible for the construction of substances in a human body and is also called anabolism.
 As metabolism is also highly individual, there is no generalized concept.
 Meals should always include the macronutrients protein, carbohydrate and fat.
 To reach optimal anabolism, it is recommendable to eat carbohydrates and proteins up to one hour after a training session.
 Depending on training level and individual constitution it makes sense to take approximately 6g essential amino acids and 1g carbohydrate per kg body weight before and after the training – but low-fat (because of rapid digestion).

-The following training plan provides a high frequency, means a short distance between same training sessions or exercises.
+The following training plan provides a high frequency, which means a short distance between the same training sessions or exercises.
 It allows good results regarding a short term of 4-6 weeks, as the goal is to reach a more muscular look for this summer.

 |3 reps||Training Zone||20 reps||Training Zone||6 reps||Training Zone|